What Is REX Real Estate? | How It Works | REX Fees | Locations | REX vs. Traditional Realtors | Selling | Buying | REX Reviews | Top REX Alternatives

 If that strategy fails, REX will likely recommend that you then offer a buyer’s agent commission.
 This will bring your total realtor fees to 5-5.5%, meaning you won’t save much — if anything — compared to a conventional home sale after all!

 Looking for a less risky way to save on real estate commission?
-Our partners at Clever Real Estate can connect you with top-rated realtors in your area who offer a full-service experience — all for just $3,000 or 1%.
-Contact Clever today to learn more!
+We can connect you with top-rated realtors in your area who offer a full-service experience — all for just 1.5%.
+Find top agents near you today!

 How much does REX cost?

-REX advertises a flat 2.5% listing fee that “covers both sides of the transaction.”
+REX advertises a flat 2.5% listing fee that "covers both sides of the transaction."
 This implies that this is the ONLY fee sellers will pay.
-However, that’s only true if REX manages to find an unrepresented buyer.
-As many of REX’s customer reviews indicate, that’s not always the case.
+However, that's only true if REX manages to find an unrepresented buyer.
+As many of REX Real Estate reviews indicate, that's not always the case.

 Note that although REX charges a percentage-based commission, it also has a $9,000 minimum fee.
 This means that you’ll pay an effective listing fee of more than 2.5% if your home sells for less than around $360,000.

-Not all home buyers and sellers will benefit from REX’s model.
-REX Real Estate is currently only available in:
+Not all home buyers and sellers will benefit from REX's model.
+REX Real Estate is currently only available in select states across the U.S.

 REX’s website claims its agents offer the “greatest service” at the “lowest cost.”
 But the truth is that listing with REX comes with HUGE disadvantages compared to listing with a traditional realtor.